ipython/ipython-in-depth/pycon-2015-abstract.md

-Python started in 2001 simply as a better interactive Python shell.
+IPython started in 2001 simply as a better interactive Python shell.
 Over the last decade it has grown into a powerful set of interlocking tools that maximize developer productivity in Python while working interactively.